 व्यामिश्रेणेव वाक्येन बुद्धिं मोहयसीव मे ।

-Arjuna expresses his confusion to Sri Krishna because he mentioned the path of contemplation and the path of yoga.
-He requests Sri Krishna to tell him firmly and decisively which path to follow to achieve the highest good.
+Arjuna expresses his confusion to Shri Krishna because he mentioned the path of contemplation and the path of karma yoga.
+He requests Shri Krishna to tell him firmly and decisively which path to follow to achieve the highest good.

 Krishna now starts answering these questions in detail.